Modeling the City

 Cities are complex, with interacting housing, transportation, ecological, and health systems, and models help researchers make sense of data and plan for desired systems change.
 Modelling the City explores how urban analysts and forecasters use abstract and applied modelling and simulation to understand economic, environmental, and social processes in cities.

 The course covers the drivers and consequences of urban land-use change, the roles/limits of models, an overview of current methodological approaches, and an examination of urban simulation models as used in research contexts.
 Students will use open-source modelling tools in a hands-on learning environment to gain familiarity with spatial (GIS) modeling approaches, critically assess existing models, and draw practical insights out of model results.
-Course meetings include 1 hour of asynchronous lecture and 2 hours of synchronous lab/discussion/active learning per week.
+C

 Prerequisites: